nvtidm/dvtalk.github.io/_posts/x_myrandoms/uvm_randoms/2021-09-12-how-uvm-factory-actually-works.md

 This step is simpified using the uvm macro: `uvm_object_utils` or `uvm_component_utils`.

 ### Object/Component registry class
-The macro, will actually create a typedef of type_id as below:
+The macro will actually create a typedef of type_id as below:
 {% highlight verilog %}
 class l2_layer extends uvm_object;
    `uvm_object_utils(l2_layer)